drmeister/legacy-externals-clasp/README.md

-dependent-clasp
+externals-clasp
 ===============

 Libraries that clasp depends on.

 To build everything from within the top level directory do the following.

+1) Copy local.config.template to local.config
-1) Edit the top of the makefile to configure it for your system
+2) Ecit local.config (ignored by the git repo) and configure it for your system
-2) make
+3) make

 Other useful make targets: